Dym077/goal-mine/README.md

 Because of its wed-based nature, the app is available everywhere where the user has an internet connection.

 ### App Objectives
+- To let the user create a user profile.
+- To let the user easily create, read, edit and delete the assigned goals.
+- To make use of safe information storage in the Django database, and assure that the content created belongs to the user only.

 ## Wireframes
 - [Wireframe]()